jieggii/podcastie/README.md

 - [ ] Refine bot messages
 - [ ] Compress audio files that are larger than 50 MB to fit within Telegram's limits
 - [ ] Docs
+- [ ] Ensure security when making a request to read RSS feed